Ahold, Delhaize leap on tie-up talks; analysts split

-BRUSSELS, May 11 Dutch grocer Ahold and Belgian rival Delhaize are exploring a potential tie-up, a source familiar with the matter said, sending their shares soaring, though analysts were split over the merits of any deal.
+BRUSSELS Dutch grocer Ahold AHLN.AS and Belgian rival Delhaize DELB.BR are exploring a potential tie-up, a source familiar with the matter said, sending their shares soaring, though analysts were split over the merits of any deal.

 "They're sniffing around, exploring the options, but it's very early days," the source said on Monday, following weekend press reports about a link-up that could create a 25-billion-euro ($28 billion) business with a focus on the United States.